Fewer leaks? What are you talking about?

 It’s as taboo as menopause.

-According to a 2011 study by the Medical University of Vienna in Austria this issue is ‘considered significantly more embarrassing than depression or cancer’.
+A 2011 study by the Medical University of Vienna in Austria said the issue is ‘considered significantly more embarrassing than depression or cancer’.

 Indeed, the World Health Organisation recently listed incontinence as a major health issue.

 - Three to six million people in the UK suffer incontinence